CaioRovetta15/computer-graphics-task2/README.md

 ![alt text](https://i.imgur.com/wRrG2nu.png)

+On the outside you can see a police car chasing two outlaw cars while all of them dift near a group of people.

 In the scene you can control the camera with the **WASD** keys and the mouse.
 You can anter the "flight mode" by pressing the **F** key, witch enable you to leave the ground.
 While in the flight mode you can go up by pressing the **SPACE BAR** and go down pressing the **L SHIFT** key.
 Besides that pressing the **P** key you enter the mesh view mode in witch you can see all the meshes without the textures.